Factbox: U.S. presidential election moves to the courts

-WILMINGTON, Del (Reuters) - With the U.S. presidential election between Republican President Donald Trump and Democratic challenger Joe Biden too close to call, Trump turned to the courts on Wednesday to try to invalidate votes in Pennsylvania and block Michigan officials from counting ballots.
+WILMINGTON, Del.
+(Reuters) - With the U.S. presidential election between Republican President Donald Trump and Democratic challenger Joe Biden too close to call, the Trump campaign and Republicans turned to the courts to try to invalidate votes in Pennsylvania and block Michigan officials from counting ballots.

 Trump’s campaign said on Wednesday it had filed a lawsuit in Michigan to stop state officials from counting ballots.

-The campaign said the case in the Michigan Court of Claims seeks to halt counting until it has an election inspector at each absentee voter counting board.
-The campaign also wanted to review ballots which were opened and counted before an inspector from its campaign was present.
+The campaign said the case in the Michigan Court of Claims seeks to halt counting until it has an election inspector at each absentee-voter counting board.
+The campaign also wanted to review ballots that were opened and counted before an inspector from its campaign was present.

-Biden held a razor-thin margin in the state with 94% of the expected vote in, according to Edison Research.
+Biden was projected to win the state with 50.4% of the vote, with 99% of the expected vote in, according to Edison Research.

 PENNSYLVANIA COURT BATTLES